phoenix-india/hackvit2020/readme.md

 ///python scripts are used for face detection  -

-1. detecting if more than one person in present in from of the camera
+1. detecting if more than one person is present in front of the camera
-2. checking the blick of eyes to justify if person in real or not
+2. checking the blink of eyes to justify if person is real or not

-//.prompts when more than one person it there or less than one person is there
+//.prompts when more than one person is there or less than one person is there

 ///other securty features include ---
  -- full screen website(javascript)